Pharmaceutical industry must fund clinical trials of medical cannabis, Royal College of Psychiatrists says

 Source: PjrTravel / Alamy Stock Photo

-There is a “pressing need” for high quality research into the use of cannabis-based medicinal products (CBMPs) for psychiatric disorders, the Royal College of Psychiatrists (RCPsych) has said.
+There is a “pressing need” for high quality research into the use of cannabis-based products for medicinal use (CBPMs) for psychiatric disorders, the Royal College of Psychiatrists (RCPsych) has said.

 In a position statement published on 19 November 2019, the RCPsych said that many pharmaceutical companies were “not keen” to invest in randomised controlled trials (RCTs).
 But without evidence from these “gold standard” trials, it argues, prescribing of CBPMs in the UK will remain low.